 West Virginia beneficiaries enrolled in Original Medicare, Part A and/or Part B (not in Medicare Advantage plans): 301,883

 West Virginia beneficiaries enrolled in Medicare Advantage plans: 113,220

 As mentioned, Medicare Advantage plans and Medicare Prescription Drug Plans are available through private insurance companies that are approved by Medicare to offer Medicare plans (such as a Medicare HMO).
 Not every Medicare plan is available statewide or in all service areas.
 Because of this, it's important to research Medicare plan options for your specific zip code and service area in West Virginia, since availability may vary throughout the state.

 Medicare resources in West Virginia

-West Virginia State Health Insurance Counseling and Assistance Program (SHIP): SHIP is funded by the Center for Medicare & Medicaid Services (CMS) to provide resources in each state.
-In West Virginia, there are over 80 professional counselors that work in the SHIP office to give free unbiased assistance to beneficiaries and their loved ones.
+West Virginia State Health Insurance Counseling and Assistance Program (SHIP): SHIP is funded by the Centers for Medicare & Medicaid Services (CMS) to provide free health-care counseling in each state.
+In West Virginia, SHIP counselors are available to help answer your Medicare and health coverage questions.